techidaily/site-fake-location/source/_posts/in-2024-best-10-mock-location-apps-worth-trying-on-tecno-spark-10-4g-drfone-by-drfone-virtual-android.md

 ![cross site tracking](https://images.wondershare.com/drfone/article/2022/03/cross-site-tracking.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The CST process is like invading your privacy by collecting your browser history and personal information.
 So, to prevent these services, there are several ways by which you can cross-site tracking on your system as well as Tecno Spark 10 4G phone browsers.
 Keep reading to learn **how to stop cross-site tracking on both Tecno Spark 10 4G and browser.**

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Why Do We Need to Stop Cross-site Tracking?